-Today we are talking about pricing, everyone’s favorite topic, right?
+Today we are talking about pricing and payments for personal trainers – everyone’s favorite topic, right?
 Probably not because I know so many people, unfortunately, struggle with this in a few different ways.
 But I also think it’s interesting that so many of us struggle with pricing, and really charging what we’re worth because if you think about it, it doesn’t really happen outside of the online entrepreneur world.

 If you go into a hair salon, they don’t hmm and ha, and stutter as they tell you their price.
 They’re like, “This is what it is.
 Pay up.”
 If you go into a restaurant, you’re not gonna be like, “Well, I really only want to pay $4 for tacos instead of $8,” so I think part of why we get uncomfortable talking about our pricing and charging what we’re worth is because money is a touchy and personal topic, but also we just don’t have this experience with us being able to haggle prices, or anything with restaurants and stores.

 Today, we have three parts we’re going to talk about, as it relates to pricing.
 Then I’ll wrap this up by talking about a few ways to actually accept payments from clients as well.

 First, informing.
 I am a strong believe in listing your prices on your website.
 Price is often one of the first factors people take into account when hiring someone, whether or not that should be one of the first factors is another thing, but it is what it is.
 I think the best argument for putting your prices right on your services page is that you will quickly weed out clients that might not be the best fit or can’t afford you.
 This way you won’t be spending any additional time replying to inquiries, or spending that time vetting potential clients that will never hire you anyway.
 But the biggest issue with listing your prices on your website is that you eliminate the opportunity to sell your clients on your services first.